JoeReis/data_eng_workshop_hedw_2025/README.md

 GROUP BY c.course_title;
 ```

-Next, let's look how we can filter to the course to determine the number of students per course

-First, close Streamlit (Crtl C), then type `streamlit run streamlit_app/duckdb_streamlit.py`

-Also, open the file `streamlit_app/duckdb_streamlit.py`

-[ make this a fill in the blanks example ]
+You can build on this query by adding filters or parameters in your Streamlit code.
+For example, you might want to let users select a course and return all students enrolled in it.
+Give it a shot.
+Add some other filters and re-run the Streamlit app in the browser to see the changes.

 We've spent some time looking at data-powered applications.
 How about we look at AI-powered apps?

-## AI For Analysis and BI
+## 🤖 AI for Analysis and BI

-So far, we’ve explored how data powers analytics and applications — but what happens when we bring AI into the mix?
+You’ve now seen how to query and visualize your data.
+What happens when we let AI do the querying?

-Let’s shift gears and explore how Large Language Models (LLMs) can enhance analysis, generate insights, and even help us write SQL queries.
+In this section, you’ll use a Large Language Model (LLM) to generate SQL from natural language and analyze your own data warehouse.

-### Run the LLM with Ollama
+### ⚡ Run an LLM Locally with Ollama

 Commercial LLMs are great if you want to interact with their version of the world they've been trained on.
 What happens if you want to run a model locally to query your internal data.

-Thankfully, Ollama provides a great service for downloading models and interacting with them.
+Ollama lets you run open-source language models on your local machine.

-We’ll be using Llama 3.2, an open-source language model, to power our AI assistant.
+We’ll use Llama 3.2, a compact but capable open-source model, to handle basic natural language prompts.

 To start the model locally, just run: